Electrux/Ethereal/README.md

 One can easily make extensions for the language in the form of language modules or c++ dynamic libraries (if high performance is needed).
 See the existing modules for more information about it (language modules: `include/ethereal/`, C++ modules: `src/VM/Modules/`).

-Documentation is under development and will take some time to build, but till then, feel free to go through the [Code Samples](https://github.com/Electrux/Ethereal/blob/master/code_samples.md) and hack around with the programs in the `test` directory.
+Documentation is under development and will take some time to build, but till then, feel free to go through the [Code Samples](https://github.com/Electrux/Ethereal/blob/master/code_samples.md) and hack around with the programs in the `tests` directory.

+# Roadmap

+* Implement short circuiting for AND/OR logical operations
+* Think and implement a solution for using a struct (pointer) within the struct definition (for writing recursive structs)
+* Write primary language documentation

 Contributions are definitely accepted and greatly appreciated. ❤️